By using this site, you agree to the Privacy Policy and Terms of Use.

 The expression is used in both Brazilian and European Portuguese.
 It appears in everyday conversation, literature, and formal writing across all Portuguese-speaking regions.

-Peitner: The Ultimate Guide You Need to Know
+Stormuring: The Ultimate Guide to Bold Creative Thinking

 Sodziu: The Definitive Guide to Lithuania’s Village Life Characters